 This week I’m looking into the idea of fully inhabiting our bodies as a way to deepen the experience readers have with our characters.
-And, maybe in the process this will allow you to inhabit your body, even more fully.
-So that you too can appreciate the subtleties of life that you may possibly be missing out on.
+And maybe in the process this will allow you to inhabit your body, even more fully.
+So you too can appreciate the subtleties of life that you may possibly be missing out on.

 There is a lot that can delight our senses if we deepen our awareness.

 Do you use the full range of your senses?

 Do you experience all of your senses on a regular basis, at a conscious level?

 For some, this is easier than it is for others.